 The debate on the optimum international showcasing is always a vexed question in small nations.
 It is very timely that this opportunity arises to look at fresh ideas and options.
 These range from creating a large scale cross sectoral festival, to single sector international showcasing, to strategies to engage individual artists and organisations in international work.
 The solutions will depend on resources, context, current place in the international sector and, crucially, the desires and ambitions of the Welsh sector itself.

-This research will draw together those strands, examine existing impact studies and make recommendations based on solid value for money and accurate returns on investment.
+This research will draw together those strands, examine existing impact studies and make recommendations based on solid value for money and returns on investment.

 Visiting Arts works across the UK and internationally on research, training, networking and residencies.
 It was the EU Cultural Contact Point for the UK and runs the annual event for producers focused on international work at the Edinburgh International Festival.
 Visiting Arts has a strong relationship with Wales, and most recently delivered Kick Start: Cardiff, inviting 13 international creative entrepreneurs to the Wales.